capta1nseal/kood-sisu-demo/README.md

 - How to make commits easier to handle (for you and others)

-## **Notice**

-There isn't just one way of doing things and every company has their own way to do things.
+>**Notice**: There isn't just one way of doing things and every organization has their own way of doing things.
 Some guidelines are still useful when working with other people.

 ## 1. Branches